 - WMO's GPCs for long-range forecasts.
 Outputs from these will be part of climate services in Europe; - WMO's key strategic activity to develop the Global Framework for Climate Services (GFCS): Involvement in writing the Implementation Plan being written for approval by WMO Extraordinary Congress; - Climate Services Partnership (CSP): Co-organised the First International Conference on Climate Services in October 2011.
 This led to the creation of the CSP, where the Met Office has a seat on the Core Group; - FP6 ENSEMBLES project: Co-ordinated by the Met Office.
-The footing for climate services in Europe; - FP7 EUPORIAS project.
+The footing for climate services in Europe; - FP7 EUPORISA project.
 Co-ordinated by the Met Office.
-Developing end-to-end climate impact prediction services; - Other EU FP projects, e.g.: EUCLIPSE Climate cloud processes; ERA-CLIM Global climate re-analyses; ICE 2 SEA Sea and sea-ice processes for climate; and COMBINE Improvements in climate modelling.
+Developing end-to-end climate impact prediction services. - Other EU FP projects, e.g.: EUCLIPSE Climate cloud processes; ERA-CLIM Global climate re-analyses; ICE 2 SEA Sea and sea-ice processes for climate; and COMBINE Improvements in climate modelling.

-The Met Office will coordinate and manage EUCLEIA and lead WP8.
+The Met Office will coordinate and manage EUCLEIA and lead WP 1, WP3 and WP4; WP 42 and co-lead WP 23.
+The Met Office will contribute to all other WPs.
 Its research activities will include the assessment of user needs and vulnerabilities, assessment of dynamical downscaling, climate information indices, development of complex impact models, quantifying and communicating uncertainty in impact models and developing a framework for dealing with uncertainty, the use of climate information in decision-making, developing climate service prototypes and delivery tools, engage with stakeholders, and assess climate services as a business opportunity.